-However, in order to make use of the possibility to run freight trains of 1,000 m in Denmark and Sweden in the corridor between Fehmarn and Malmö, it is necessary that the upgraded line between Lübeck and Puttgarden is also built for freight trains of 1,000 m.
-This would imply a change of scope, as the project today is based on freight trains of 835 m.
+However, in order to make use of the possibility to run freight trains of 1,000 m in Denmark and Sweden in the corridor between Fehmarn and Malmö, it would be helpfulif the upgraded line between Lübeck and Puttgarden would be also built for freight trains of up to 1,000 m.
+The project today is based on freight trains of 835 m.